Actual Freedom – The Actual Freedom Mailing List Correspondence

 • [Respondent]: ‘There is still evidence to come for a person to safely arrive to ‘actual freedom’ and then to convey how it was ‘via the non-enlightenment route’.
 I bet it would be a very interesting account.

 • [Richard]: ‘The account of the next person to become actually free would indeed be interesting ... maybe this is an apt moment to put this hoary subject to bed, pat it on the head and send it to sleep, until somebody new to this mailing list raises it again as if it has never occurred to Richard that an actual freedom from the human condition has not yet been replicated (even though they may say, in the next breath, that it has been lived before)?
-Vis.: [Richard]: ‘Let us be realistic, though.
+Viz.: [Richard]: ‘Let us be realistic, though.
 When you talk about .00001 percent ... we have not yet demonstrated that anyone can replicate my condition. (...)
 Can my condition be replicated?
 Who knows?
 Only time will tell. (...)
 So we can say that we can demonstrate that something [virtual freedom] is actually possible, but it has not yet been demonstrated that it is possible to replicate me.
 I may be a freak’. [endquote]. (... snip five more quotes ...)
 There are other references but maybe these will do for now ... put succinctly the replication of my condition presently calls for pioneers, people with the necessary derring-do to pilot a one-seater aeroplane by the seat of their pants to this pristine wonderland, and not for those who will follow in their wake in air-conditioned comfort, eating hygienically prepared food and watching an in-flight movie into the bargain.

 And nobody knows who that pioneer aviator is until that person actually lands here ... not even me’.
+(Richard, Actual Freedom List, No. 25c, 25 August 2003).

 September 03 2005